openhab/openhab-docs/ui/building-pages.md

 Besides, there are several options that virtually all widgets in layout pages, map pages and plan pages accept, all of which are not currently available in the config sheet:

 - `visible`: you can specify a `false` boolean to this option to hide the widget.
-This powerful feature, combined with [expressions](#dynamically-configuring-components-with-expressions), allows you to dynamically show widgets or even entire sections (if you use it on layout widgets containing other widgets), depending on the state of your items
+This powerful feature, combined with [widget expressions](widget-expressions-variables.html), allows you to dynamically show widgets or even entire sections (if you use it on layout widgets containing other widgets), depending on the state of your items
 Example: `visible: =items.TV_Powered.state === 'ON' && items.TV_Input.state === 'HDMI1'`
 - `visibleTo`: this accepts an array of strings like `role:administrator`, `role:user`, or `user:<userid>`, allowing the widget to be only visible to specific users or those with a certain role.
 Example: `visibleTo: ["user:scott", "role:administrator"]`